 Students enrolled in East Carolina University are expected to uphold at all times standards of academic integrity and personal behavior that will reflect credit upon themselves, their families, and East Carolina University.
 Students are also expected to behave with propriety and to respect the rights and privileges of others.
 They are expected to abide by the laws of the city, state, and nation and by all rules and regulations of East Carolina University.
-Failure to do so may result in their being sanctioned by or separated from the university.
+Failure to do so may result in sanctions or separation from the university.

-Registration at the university implies the student's acceptance of the published academic regulations and all other rules found in any official publication or announcements.
+Registration at the university implies the student's acceptance of the published academic regulations and all other rules found in any official publication or announcement.
 University rules and regulations apply to all students.
-Conduct regulations, including the academic integrity policy, are described in the East Carolina University Student Handbook.
+Conduct regulations, including the academic integrity policy, are described in the East Carolina University Student Handbook (www.ecu.edu/studentlife/scr).